hamedyaghoobian/MuhlenbergSTEM25-EmotionAI/docs/instructor_guide.md

 ## Overview

-This guide will help you prepare and facilitate the Emotion Recognition AI activity for your STEM day event.
-The activity is designed to introduce high school students to the concepts of AI, machine learning, and computer vision through a hands-on experience.
+This guide will help you prepare and facilitate the enhanced Emotion Recognition AI activity for your STEM day event.
+The application now includes interactive explanations, parameter controls, and visualizations to help students understand what's happening "under the hood" during the AI development process.

 ## Activity Goals

 Students will:
 - Understand the basic workflow of AI development
 - Collect and label their own training data
-- Train a simple neural network model
+- Experiment with different model training parameters
+- Visualize and interpret model training results
 - Test the model with new inputs
 - Discuss applications and implications of AI